SWIMMING POOL ACCIDENTS

 Negligence per se

-Also known as strict liability, under vicarious negligence, a pool owner/operator who violates any law relating to pool facilities is directly liable for any damages to the injured party.
+Also known as strict liability, vicarious negligence holds a pool owner/operator who violates any law relating to pool facilities directly liable for any damages to the injured party.

 State laws and local regulations require pool owners to minimize any potential pool accidents on their property, whether by guests or uninvited guests.